contact us

 I am a PhD student in the department of Biology.
 I previously graduated with a BSc in Computer Science from Mcgill University.
 My research involves using data-science methods to gain insight on the complex relationships with sand mining that exist across sub-Saharan Africa.
 Through this, I hope to provide evidence of the impacts of mining activities on biodiversity and relate this to other global threats such as river damming and extensive fisheries.
 I will also aim to examine whether it is possible to mitigate the damage to local communities, biodiversity, and the physical environment caused by sand-mining, while accounting for the increasing urbanization and socio-economic instability that drives this activity in sub-Saharan Africa.

-Grace Fedirchuk (Master Student)
+Grace Fedirchuk (PhD Student)

-I am an MSc student in the Gregory-Eaves and Iversen labs in the Department of Biology at McGill University.
+I am an PhD student in the Gregory-Eaves and Iversen labs in the Department of Biology at McGill University.
 My research involves using sedimentary DNA to investigate macrophyte community changes in southern Quebec lakes over time.
 Through this, I hope to provide insight into how the macrophyte community composition has shifted over the past ~150 years in the region.
 I also hope to determine when the invasive Eurasian watermilfoil species can be detected in these lakes.
 I recently completed my BSc (Hons) with a concentration in cellular, molecular, and developmental biology at the University of Manitoba.

-Aelis Spiller (Honours Student)
+Aelis Spiller (Master Student)

-Christophe Brabant (Honours Student)
+Christophe Brabant (Master Student)

 Lauren O'Farrell (Honours Student)